haddocking/haddocking.github.io/education/molmod_online/docking.md

 ### Job submission

 This interface allows us to modify many parameters that control the behavior of HADDOCK but in our case the default values are all appropriate.
 It also allows us to download the input structures of the docking run (in the form of a `.tgz` archive) and a parameter file which contains all the settings and input structures for our run (in `.json` format).
-We strongly recommend to download this file as it will allow you to repeat the run afterwards by uploading into the [file upload inteface](https://wenmr.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK web server.
-It can serve as input reference for the run and added to the suplementary material of your publications.
+We strongly recommend to download this file as it will allow you to repeat the run afterwards by uploading into the [file upload interface](https://wenmr.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK web server.
+It can serve as input reference for the run and added to the supplementary material of your publications.
 This file can also be manually edited.

 * **Step 14:** Click on the `Submit` button at the bottom left of the interface.